kabanero-io/guide-codewind-getting-started/README.md

 ### Creating an Appsody project

-Appsody helps you develop containerized applications and removes the burden of managing the full software development stack.
+Throughout the application lifestyle, Appsody helps you develop containerized applications and leverage containers curated for your usage.
 If you want more context about Appsody, visit the [Appsody welcome page](https://appsody.dev/docs).

 1. Under the Explorer pane, select `Codewind`.
 2. Expand `Codewind` by clicking the drop-down arrow.